arthur-wirjo/dase_autonomous_drone/README.md

 *   Configure your flight mode switch to include **Position**, **Manual**, and **Position Slow**. *(Safety Tip: Always have Manual mode easily accessible to quickly regain control or disarm in an emergency).*
 *   Calibrate the compass, gyroscope, and accelerometer in QGC.
 Ensure the flight controller's forward arrow aligns with the physical front of the drone.

+### Extra notes
+*   IMPORTANT: Please ensure the ground has texture and is NOT smooth, or else the optical sensor will not be able to detect x-y movement from the ground texture
+*   Turn on the radio controller and put it in ELRS mode before turning the drone for easier binding.
+*   It is suggested to setup a Tailscale VPN network to SSH into the Raspberry Pi since the university Wi-Fi firewall blocks direct SSH.
 ---

 ## QGC Parameter Reference